 “Both mine were around a week early.
 With my son, we went out for a curry the night before my waters broke.
 It was probably a coincidence but who knows.”
 Aisha, mum of two

 There's no denying it, the logistics of this can be tricky when you hit 40 weeks.
+There is some science behind this one though.
 Sex can encourage the release of the ‘love’ hormone oxytocin, needed to get labour kick-started.
 Semen also contains a hormone-like substance called prostaglandins, which may help to soften a ripen the cervix.
 Semen contains prostaglandins, which can help soften the cervix.
 But please avoid sex if your waters have broken because there’s a risk of infection.

 “Admittedly my husband took some persuading but I was desperate to try anything.
 Sex didn’t bring on my labour, but it might have helped me get to sleep in those long, dark nights towards the end of pregnancy.”
 Sonja, mum of one